What Are Snow Tires?

 What are snow tires?

-Snow or winter tires provide drivers with enhanced stability and braking capabilities on snow, ice, and slush.
-So having snow tires may reduce the risk of an accident.
+Snow or winter tires provide extra stability and better braking on snow, ice, and slush, reducing the risk of an accident in poor conditions.

 • Tread rubber: This part of the tire is the outer rubber layer that makes contact with the ground.
 The tread rubber on snow tires is flexible, allowing it to maintain better traction and grip the road well.